chiku-desktop

 There is one intercity bus company available to search and book on Wanderu that operates from London to Brighton.
 National Express connects the two cities by bus, it offers multiple scheduled buses per day for you to choose from.

-Friday is the busiest travel day for buses as people head from London to Brighton for the weekend.
-If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.
+Sunday tends to be the busiest day for buses, as many passengers take the bus to Brighton at the end of the week.
+If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.

 Need more travel options?
 Consider taking the train from London to Brighton; ticket prices start at $19.06.